breddy09/Stamps/README.md

 # Stamps
-Stamps.com Web Client Automated Test Framework
+**Stamps.com Web Client Automated Test Framework**

-Automated functional tests for Orders, Mail and Registration components of Stamp.com's web client application.
+The Web Client automation team has Automated functional tests for Orders, Mail, History and Reports.
+WebDev team has automation for Registration and Partner Portals.

 Email Rob Cruz at rcruz@stamps.com for questions.